Here's how testing for COVID-19 works in the Cayman Islands.

 That said, if you have viral RNA detectable, the test will return as positive.
 Otherwise, the test will report that nothing was detected.

-In the case of COVID-19 disease, there may be times when there was not enough viral genetic material in the swab to detect the presence of the virus, even though someone is suffering from the disease.
+In the case of COVID-19, there may be times when there was not enough viral genetic material in the swab to detect the presence of the virus, even though someone is suffering from the disease.
 All tests need to take into account the clinical condition of the patient.

 Step 6: Retesting